 Next, let’s take a look at your monthly expenses.
 These can include bills, gifts, savings deposits and other discretionary spends.
 Ranking each of these items in order of necessity and/or ability to delay payment will give you a clearer picture of any immediate actions you can and should take, along with those that will follow later in the month.
 For example, rent or mortgage payments should top the list, along with essential utilities – water, electric, etc. – while monthly memberships to clubs or fitness centers can be dropped until you’re on more solid ground financially.
 When you’re seeing red in a stressful situation, it’s easy to throw some of your most important expenditures into the “discretionary” category as an easy solution.
 However, remember to set aside a healthy reserve for groceries and other essential items.
 Omitting your regular meals and self-care will only make your situation more difficult.

-Who is willing to
+Who is willing to work with you?

 As mentioned earlier, many companies around the country have created programs to aid their customers and members with payments, loans, etc. This could mean pushing off monthly payments for a while, allowing you to get back on your feet before needing to add that money back into your budget.
 However, be sure to resist using these gestures as “free money,” as those payments will, in almost all cases, be due at the end of any grace period or tacked on to the end of a loan schedule.
 Even if the company or lender you’re working with isn’t advertising any deferral or assistance programs, give them a call.
 You just might be pleasantly surprised to see how willing people are to lend a hand.

-Find a (perhaps, new)
+Find a (perhaps, new) source of income

 Even better than a deferral or grace period is money in your pocket.
 If you’ve been laid off or furloughed, this could mean looking outside of your usual industry or trade – think outside the box!
 Some stores and online distributors are looking for additional warehouse help just to keep up with the increased demand they’re seeing in this new online-only environment.
 There has also been an uptick in demand for personal shoppers, mostly for grocery items, for Americans who are unable or uneasy about venturing out for their weekly purchases.
 My colleague, Julia Wood, recently outlined some emerging trends in the gig economy that might just help with earning some extra cash, even after the economy has begun to recover.
 Speaking from experience, any additional paychecks help the bottom line!